Yemen Children's Crisis

 Your support can be a lifesaver for Yemeni children.

-Each donation received for our Yemen Emergency Appeal will provide the most essential items for the children most in need.
+Donations received for our Yemen Emergency Appeal will help provide essential items for the children most in need.

 UNICEF is on the ground across Yemen, doing everything we can to save the lives of children and minimise the impact of the conflict, the humanitarian crisis and COVID-19.